 The final rule classifying the NLEB as endangered went into effect on March 31, 2023.
 Preceding the effective date of the ruling, the USFWS released new tools and resources to aid stakeholders in assessing project impacts to the NLEB.
 VHB biologists have closely followed the regulatory changes and guidance documents surrounding the new ruling so we can best support clients navigating this change at every stage of their projects.

-How can VHB help?
+How Can VHB Help?

 VHB specializes in bat surveys and analyses that are compliant with the most current USFWS guidelines.
 VHB has trained biologists who specialize in bat survey techniques that include passive and active acoustic monitoring; mist-netting, emergence, and hibernacula surveys; and visual assessments of bridges and structures.
 Our biologists are trained in performing bat call analyses using USFWS-approved and candidate auto-classification software and conducting qualitative reviews of calls in full-spectrum and zero-cross format.
 VHB works closely with clients and regulators to provide survey results, facilitate Section 7 and 10 consultations under the ESA, and determine whether and which conservation measures are required while working to meet project goals and schedules.
 We understand that addressing sensitive resource issues early, like a project’s potential impacts on rare, threatened, and endangered (RTE) species, are a critical regulatory hurdle required to move a project from concept to completion.